Public Services Institute & Joint Center for Policy Research

 In addition to field coordination, Ms. Ryan provides focus group and interviewer training to interested individuals and organizations.
 She has exceptional comfort level working with, and facilitating diverse groups of people.
 Among her most recent accomplishments is coordination of a continuous feedback process involving ten separate research populations spanning more than three consecutive years for a large, public, social service agency.
 Cheri also assists clients visioning, strategic planning, and other services requiring strong facilitation skills.

 Lizette Torres is the Administrative Associate for the Institute.
-She holds an Associate of Arts degree at Lorain County Community College.
-Ms. Torres has spent the last thirteen years working in the not-for-profit and education sectors as an administrative assistant.
+She holds an Associate of Arts degree from Lorain County Community College.
+Ms. Torres has spent the last fifteen years working in the not-for-profit and education sectors as an administrative assistant.
 Prior to this she had ten years of experience in the banking industry.
 Her work at PSI consists of assisting with the coordination and organization of a variety of seminars/workshops and special activities related to specific projects/contracts.
 She is also responsible for working with various courts for the coordination and delivery of the DUI and Adult/Juvenile Driver Remedial Programs.
 Ms. Torres manages the entire Institute office and supervises all office interns and student workers.

 Visobe Welch is a full-time Evaluation Specialist for the information arm of the Institute.
 She holds a BA in Business Management from the University of Zambia, a MBA from Eastern College in Pennsylvania, and a MPA in Public Administration and Urban Studies from the University of Akron.
 Ms. Welch has considerable marketing and policy research experience including the Commonwealth Federal Savings Bank (PA), the National Council for Scientific Research (Zambia) where she served as a Senior Administrative Officer, and Nchanga Farms (Zambia) serving as a Senior Marketing Officer.